Welcome To The Official Guide Page To San Ramon de Alajuela, Costa Rica!!!

 Let’s not forget San Ramon’s true lure………..it’s people.
 Beautiful, friendly souls who await your arrival to share their very contagious PURA VIDA!!

-For a more personal look at living in San Ramon, visit Frank the Tank’s Blog: Another Day in Paradise, A New Life in Costa Rica, and Steven’s Blog.
+For a more personal look at living in San Ramon, visit Message In A Bottle, A New Life in Costa Rica, and Steven’s Blog.
 These three blogs provide an intimate look into the lives of expats living in San Ramon and their personal views and experiences while living in this amazing place.